Peterr181/StarBlog/README.md

-Functionalities in this blog written in React, TypeScript, Tailwind, vanilla PHP:

-    Adding/Editing/Deleting Posts:
-        Functionality to add, edit, and delete posts.

-    Graphical WYSIWYG Editor for Posts:
+# BLOG

+This is simple blog where user is able to add post, edit post and delete post.
+User is also able to add comments to each post and also like post.
+This blog also contains contact section where user can contact with website admin.

+Functionalities:

+Done:

+ - Adding/editing/deleting posts

-        A graphical WYSIWYG editor for posts that includes simple formatting tags.
+ - WYSIWYG graphical editor for posts with basic formatting tags

-    Comment System for Unregistered Users:
+ - Contact form

-        Comment system for users who are not registered.
+ - Comment system for unregistered users

-    Contact Form:
-        Implementation of a contact form.

-    Admin Panel with User Authentication:
+ - Post tagging/category system

+ - Utilizing CAPTCHA for protection against bots

+To be done:

-        Administrative panel with user authentication.
+- Administrative panel with user authentication

-    Different User Access Levels (Administrator, Author) with User Management:
-        Implementation of various user access levels (administrator, author) along with user management.
+ - Different user access levels (administrator, author) along with user management

-    Tagging System / Post Categories:
-        System for tagging posts and categorizing them.

-    Utilization of CAPTCHA for Bot Protection:
-        Use of CAPTCHA to secure against bots.

-    File Upload to the Server:
+ - File uploading to the server
-        Ability to upload files to the server.